 Is Shilajit Bad for Kidneys?

-Shilajit can become a problem for our kidneys under certain conditions.
+No, but Shilajit can become a problem for our kidneys under certain conditions.
 The biggest concern is unsafe or unpurified Shilajit.
 You should know how to identify fake shilajit at home.

 Some low-quality products contain heavy metals like lead, arsenic, or mercury, which can build up in our kidneys.
 Over time, this may cause inflammation, stress on kidney tissues, and long-term damage.